 A string is a collection of characters.
 We’ve seen the String type before, but we’ll talk about it in depth now.

 A hash map allows us to associate a value with a particular key.
+It's a particular implementation of the more general data structure called a map.

-There are more specialized variants of each of these data structures for particular situations, but these are the most fundamental and common.
+To learn about the other kinds of collections provided by the standard library, see the documentation at https://doc.rust-lang.org/stable/std/collections.

-We’re going to discuss how to create and update each of the collections, as well as what makes each special.
+We’re going to discuss how to create and update vectors, strings, and hash maps, as well as what makes each special.

 Vectors